recycledbeans/the-office-faker-generator/README.md

 ### Companies

 There is a small, but growing, list of fictional (and some Scranton-area) company names taken from episodes of The Office.
-You can use these the same way you would use the normal companyName attribute.
+You can use these the same way you would use the normal company attribute.

 ```php
 // Michael Scott Paper Company, for instance